RTF RC helicopters

 - what to expect

-The now famous Ikarus ECO Piccolo was the first mass-produced RTF electric rc helicopter to hit the shops, back around 1999.
+The little Ikarus ECO Piccolo was the first mass-produced RTF electric rc helicopter to hit the shops, back around 1999.
 Its immediate success was a clear sign that an electric RTF helicopter that could be flown indoors was very marketable.
-Other rc manufacturers soon began to follow suit, and since then electric RTF rc helicopters have continued to swamp our hobby and toy stores.
+Other rc manufacturers soon began to follow suit, and since then electric RTF rc helicopters have continued to swamp our hobby and even toy stores.

 In that same amount of time, there has been a huge electronic revolution; radio control technology has advanced an incredible amount - electric motors, battery packs, servos, receivers, gyros, and ESCs have all been dramatically reduced in size and weight, allowing RTF helicopters to become smaller, cheaper, more widely available and easier to fly than ever before.